iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Authenticating a client’s credentials is important but insufficient.
 An application must also implement an authorization mechanism that verifies that the client is allowed to perform the requested operation.
 You can use an off-the-shelf service or framework that implements a standard called OAuth 2.0.

 The key concepts in OAuth 2.0 are the following:
-- Authorization Server: Provides an API for authenticating users and obtain- ing an access token and a refresh token.
+- Authorization Server: Provides an API for authenticating users and obtaining an access token and a refresh token.
 Spring OAuth is a great example of a framework for building an OAuth 2.0 authorization server.
 - Access Token: A token that grants access to a Resource Server.
 The format of the access token is implementation dependent.
 But some implementations, such as Spring OAuth, use JWTs.
 - Refresh Token: A long-lived yet revocable token that a Client uses to obtain a new AccessToken.
 - Resource Server: A service that uses an access token to authorize access.
 In a microservice architecture, the services are resource servers.